randalltr/ai-red-teaming-playbook/README.md

 # 🧠 AI Red Teaming Playbook
 ### _A Prompt-Driven “Choose Your Own Jailbreak” for Exploring and Exploiting Chatbots_

+**You’ve discovered a mystery LLM.**
+No docs.
+No context.
+No idea how it’s filtered or aligned.

+Your mission?
+**Probe it.
+Break it.
+Learn from it.**
-**This is not just a guide—it’s an interactive red teaming experience.**
+This is not just a book—it’s an interactive adversarial journey through the mind of a machine.
-Each chapter responds to how the model behaves, leading you deeper into the black box with every prompt.

 > Every response is a clue.
-Every prompt is a potential exploit.
+> Every prompt is a potential exploit.
 > **Choose your jailbreak wisely.**

 ---

-## 🎯 What Is This?
+## 📖 What Is This?

-The **AI Red Teaming Playbook** is a tactical, prompt-by-prompt guide to adversarial LLM exploration.
-Inspired by _choose-your-own-adventure_ books, it walks you through the process of:
+The **AI Red Teaming Playbook** is a modular, branching guide to prompt-based adversarial testing.

-- Discovering model behavior
-- Triggering safety systems
+Inspired by _Choose Your Own Adventure_ books, it walks you step-by-step through:

+- 🧪 Recon and behavioral mapping
+- 🧨 Instruction injection and override
+- 🎭 Role hijacking and contextual framing
+- 🔁 Multi-turn memory corruption
-- Exploiting prompt architecture
+- 🛡️ Defense bypass and system prompt leaks
-- Understanding defense breakdowns

-It is designed for red teamers, researchers, prompt hackers, and AI security enthusiasts who want to push LLMs to their limits—**ethically** and **intentionally**.

 ---

 ## 🧭 How It Works

-Each chapter is a **decision point** with:
+Each chapter includes:

-- A prompt to send
+- 📤 A prompt to send
-- Interpretation of model responses
+- 📥 Expected model responses
+- 🔎 What those responses tell you
+- 🧭 The next chapter to explore

-- Branches based on how the model behaves
+Your path changes based on how the model behaves.
-- The next appropriate chapter

-You start with **basic probing** and move into **increasingly aggressive techniques** like:
-- Instruction overrides
-- Role hijacking
-- Obfuscation
-- Recursive injections
-- Multi-turn context corruption

-> Think of it as a **red teaming flowchart**—but you’re walking it in real time with a live LLM.
+You can:
+- Run the whole playbook on one model
+- Compare how different LLMs respond to each phase
+- Fork the book into your own tools, labs, or exercises

 ---